Charismatron/docs/docs/reference/pipeline-yaml-reference.md

 The value of the `result` property is a string that is used for matching the status of a pipeline.

-The list of valid values for `result`: `passed`, `stopped`, `canceled` and `failed`.
+The list of valid values for `result`: `passed`, `stopped`, `canceled`, and `failed` is shown below.

 - `passed`: all the blocks in the pipeline ended successfully
 - `stopped`: the pipeline was stopped either by the user or by the system
-- `canceled`: the pipeline was cancelled either by the user or by the system.
-    The difference between `canceled` and `stopped` is that a pipeline that is not running can be cancelled but cannot be stopped.
+- `canceled`: the pipeline was cancelled either by the user or by the system. (the difference between `canceled` and `stopped` is that a pipeline that is not running can be cancelled but cannot be stopped)
 - `failed`: the pipeline failed either due to a pipeline YAML syntax error or because at least one of the blocks of the pipeline failed due to a command not being successfully executed.